grafana/grafana/docs/sources/visualizations/time-series/index.md

 {{< figure src="/static/img/docs/time-series-panel/time_series_small_example.png" max-width="1200px" caption="Time series" >}}

 Time series visualization is the default and primary way to visualize time series data.
 It can render as a line, a path of dots, or a series of bars.
-It is versatile enough to display almost any time-series data.
-[This public demo dashboard](https://play.grafana.org/d/000000016/1-time-series-graphs?orgId=1) contains many different examples for how this visualization can be configured and styled.
+Time series visualizations are versatile enough to display almost any time-series data.
+[This public demo dashboard](https://play.grafana.org/d/000000016/1-time-series-graphs?orgId=1) contains many different examples for how time series visualizations can be configured and styled.

 > **Note:** You can migrate Graph panel visualizations to Time series visualizations.
-To migrate, open the panel and then select the **Time series** visualization.
+To migrate, open the panel and select the **Time series** visualization.
 Grafana transfers all applicable settings.

 ## Tooltip options

-Tooltip options control the small info overlay that appears when you hover over data points in the graph.
+Tooltip options control the information overlay that appears when you hover over data points in the graph.

 {{< docs/shared "visualizations/tooltip-mode.md" >}}

 ## Legend options

-Legend options control the series names and stats that can be shown under or the the right of the graph.
+Legend options control the series names and statistics that appear under or to the right of the graph.

 {{< docs/shared "visualizations/legend-mode.md" >}}